 Andrew then went on to architecture, interfaces, voice & data calls, encryption, the future and then took a look at the local environment.

 A huge thank you to Andrew Johns and the respective organisations for the presentation.
-The video was streamed and recorded and is available on the REAST YouTube Channel.

 Our second whole of club virtual gathering was a focus on Digital Mobile Radio with Scott VK7HSE.

 Scott focused on the Radioddity GD77 handheld which is very popular in Southern Tasmania.
 Scott started with a short recap on DMR terminology then dived into exploring Roger Clarke’s OpenGD77 firmware and the features of this firmware enhancement.

 This firmware update sits on top of the normal GD77 Firmware and provides many more features and the ability to download the user database for your area which then presents the callers callsign instead of their DMR identity number.